metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

 Hard to side with the Jets here, but six points is a little much for a team led by Jacoby Brissett.
-I don't think Cleveland's defensive coaching is going to spend much time planning against the Jets, especially with a divisional bout against the Steelers looming next Thursday.
+I don't think Cleveland's defensive coaching is going to spend much time strategizing against these Jets, especially with a divisional bout looming next Thursday.
 Now if Mike LaFleur can pull his head from his ass long enough to put forward a competent game plan, New York may end up surprising some folks here with an outright upset.

 ***

+### Buccaneers @ Saints (+2.5)

+***

+##### _Streaks_

+Buccaneers - 1W
+Saints - 1W

+##### _Injuries_

+##### _Weather_

+Dome game

+##### _History_

+These two clubs have met five times over the past five seasons.
+The one thing that's evident is that the Saints defensive coaches know how to render Tom Brady and the offense impotent.
+In fact, Dennis Allen's unit seems to perform better with each successive game.

+***

+### Uncertain

+***

-### Jets @ Browns (-6)
+### Team @ Team (-Spread)

 ***